Moduli of objects in finite length abelian categories: Introduction

 Our framework leaves out interesting examples such as the moduli of coherent sheaves on a proper scheme or the moduli of objects in the heart of a Bridgeland stability condition.
 In these cases the whole moduli functor does not necessarily admit a good moduli space, but instead there is a semistability condition such that the semistable locus admits a good moduli space.

 The requirement that the category $\cC$ has enough projectives seems too restrictive to address some of these classical moduli problems (see \cite[Thm.
 1.1]{Kanda} for a criterion of having enough projectives).
-Unfortunately, applying the theory of Artin and Zhang directly to arbitrary abelian categories without enough projectives does not usually yield functors represented by algebraic stacks.
+Unfortunately, applying the theory of Artin and Zhang directly to arbitrary abelian categories without enough projectives does not usually yield functors represented by algebraic stacks (one can see this, for example, when we take $\cC$ to be the category of finite length modules over the polynomial algebra $k[t]$).
 It seems natural to attempt to modify the moduli functor, or to consider a natural embedding of the abelian category into one where the Artin-Zhang formalism is better behaved.
 This is part of ongoing investigations by the authors.